nativelibs4java/Scalaxy/Fx/README.md

 # Usage

-To use with `sbt`, please have a look at the [HelloWorld example](https://github.com/ochafik/Scalaxy/blob/master/Fx/Example) and make your `build.sbt` file look like:
+To use with `sbt` 0.12.2+, please have a look at the [HelloWorld example](https://github.com/ochafik/Scalaxy/blob/master/Fx/Example) and make your `build.sbt` file look like:

 ```scala
 // Only works with 2.10.0+